dpkashrestha/Chat-Box/README.md

 ### Credits
-- Instructional team help with troubleshooting PWA, as there were constant installation issues.
+- Instructional team and TA help with troubleshooting PWA, as there were constant installation issues.
+-